Skip to content

 Benjamin Moore Fieldstone Gray

-I love how classic this non-traditional gray-green trim choice looks.
+I love how classic the non-traditional gray-green of Fieldstone looks as a trim choice!

 Meridith from @lexstyleanddesign has Simply White throughout her home.
 I have collected some highlights for this post, but if you crave more, head over to her IG after and take a look at alllll of the inspo.